 When the Russians invaded Hungary in 1944, Rudy Stauffer and his family were forced to leave the family cheese business behind.
 After a short stint in Switzerland, the family decided to start a new life in the United States.

-During the days of the Madera Sugar Pine Lumber Company there was more than 140 miles of narrow gauge track that was spread over the central Sierra Nevada.
+During the days of the Madera Sugar Pine Lumber Company, there were more than 140 miles of narrow-gauge track spread over the central Sierra Nevada.
 There was also a 54-mile flume that sent lumber to Madera where it was distributed to a worldwide market.
 Rudy became more and more interested in preserving this part of California’s early days as the history of the area unfolded.

-An engine house, ticket office, and museum were built, and two miles of narrow gauge track was re-laid.
+An engine house, ticket office, and museum were built, and 2 miles of narrow-gauge track was re-laid.
 In 1967, they made the first run, providing guests with a “ride into history” behind an authentic steam engine.
 The Stauffers sold the Swiss Melody Inn in 1968, which is now known as the Narrow Gauge Inn.

 In the fall of 1981, Rudy and Luce’s son, Max, took over the railroad business.
 Since that time, they acquired an additional Shay locomotive – the #15, with more passenger cars.
 Max Stauffer passed in 2017, however the railroad is still run by the Stauffer family.

 Over the years, thousands of visitors have enjoyed the steam train excursions through the Sierra National Forest.
 Activities include the daily one-hour narrated steam train trips, moonlight special evening barbecue trains, gold panning, group tours, weddings, and corporate events.
 Schedules are seasonal operating from mid-March through Thanksgiving weekend.